-All members of staff, volunteers and governors will know how to identify pupils who may be being harmed and then how to respond to a pupil who discloses abuse, or where others raise concerns about them.
-Staff will be familiar with procedures to be followed.
+All members of our staff, volunteers and governors will know how to identify children who may be being harmed and then how to respond to a child who discloses abuse, or where others raise concerns about them.
+Our staff will be familiar with procedures to be followed.

-Staff understand that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
+At Hogarth Academy we understand that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition, and that in most cases multiple issues will overlap with each other.
 Staff who regularly come into contact with children are aware of the DfE guidance What to do if you're worried a child is being abused